 This is a very top-level recommendation, like saying “the ideal car is Tesla or Lexus” for example, yes that might be true, but it’s not necessary for everyone to follow this, more on this below, keep reading.

 Diamonds with blemishes have reasonably reduced aesthetic appeal- depending on the amount of observed blemish- to eye, in fact, know that the more blemish or less clarity on a diamond sample, the less valued it would be on the market.
 We cannot, however, restrict our diamond use specifications to the FL, because of a list of factors including the huge price traits.

 For example, THIS diamond on JamesAllen is 1.01 Carat, F color, excellent cut, for around $10k because it’s Flawless clarity, while this almost EXACT diamond, but with a lower clarity grade, a VS1, is 40% cheaper than the first one ($6410).

 This is where diamond clarity classifications based on clean eye view, comes to bear.

 It is concluded that as long as the impurities cannot be easily seen with the naked eye, the diamond sample would still retain good aesthetics.
 Diamond clarity SI1 (most of them to be accurate) falls under the ‘diamonds without visible blemishes’, so this is an initial good sign.

 Actually, SI1 diamonds are the intermediate between diamonds with visible inclusions and those without.
-Hence, there may be a number of times when they would appear with little visible inclusions too, but this is not so common.
+Hence, there may be several times when they would appear with little visible inclusions too, but this is not so common.

 Consequently, SI1 diamonds may be a good option for you- if you’re on a moderate budget, and still do not want to sacrifice that important brightness and sparkle.

-How to Find SI1 Clarity Diamond That Counts?
+How & Where to Find an Eye Clean SI1 Clarity Diamond?